The Most Common Cyber Threats to Be Aware Of

 The Most Common Cyber Threats

 The two most common cyber attacks are both email related: phishing and spear phishing.
-Everyone has seen fake emails with odd links or attachments—they’re sent out all the time.
+Everyone has seen fake emails with odd links or attachments---they're sent out all the time.
 Phishing scammers attempt to disguise themselves as legitimate senders, such as a reputable company or your IT department, in order to lure the recipient into providing sensitive information.
-They often include clickbait for something that looks urgent or piques the reader’s interest—like in this example when one of our junior interns clicked on a link promising free toys.
+They often include clickbait for something that looks urgent or piques the reader's interest---like in this example when one of our junior interns clicked on a link promising free toys.
+Spear phishing is a more sophisticated version of this, where scammers do research about a target person online, for example browsing through their social media accounts.
+Then they do a small, focused attack specific to that individual.
+With this extra research done, they may be able to claim a relationship with the recipient.
+Watch out for CEO fraud, when the sender is bold enough to impersonate your organization's leader.
+Here's another scenario when this happened to our interns.
+These are most often sent through email, but they can also happen through text messages or even phone calls.

 When Recipients Fall for Attacks

+Malware (short for "malicious software") can infect your device when you visit a hacked website or ad, download infected files, install unfamiliar apps, or open a dangerous email attachment.
+Once this infection takes over your computer, it can activate your webcam or log all your keystrokes.
+This is a common method of data breach where personal information is stolen, and it can cause a lot of damage.
+Ransomware takes this stolen data and scrambles it so that users can no longer access their own information.
+Then it holds the data ransom, keeping it locked up or threatening to make it public until the victim pays a requested amount.
+Organizations have lost huge amounts of money through ransomware, and some don't ever recover.
 Sometimes an attachment may contain a malicious macro, a sequence of instructions meant for automation.
 When used in a cyber attack, a macro can deliver a virus or gain access to a computer in order to spy and steal information.
-If you ever receive a shady request to enable content, don’t do it.
-For those who use macros for their workflow, disabling any default ones that you don’t need can help reduce vulnerability.
+If you ever receive a shady request to enable content, don't do it.
+For those who use macros for their workflow, disabling any default ones that you don't need can help reduce vulnerability.

 Red Flags to Watch Out For

-All of these attacks can be part of the broader practice of social engineering—deceiving or manipulating someone in order to gain access to sensitive information.
+All of these attacks can be part of the broader practice of social engineering---deceiving or manipulating someone in order to gain access to sensitive information.
 There are some key warning signs that can be easy to spot once you and your team know to look for them.
-In any message that doesn’t seem familiar or expected, check for these red flags:
+In any message that doesn't seem familiar or expected, check for these red flags:

 • Misspellings or bad grammar